 There is no widely accepted, standard test now available to correctly diagnose TMJ disorders.
 Because the exact causes and symptoms are not clear, identifying these disorders can be difficult and confusing.
 Currently, health care providers note the patient’s description of symptoms, take a detailed medical and dental history, and examine problem areas, including the head, neck, face, and jaw.
 Imaging studies may also be recommended.

 You may want to consult your doctor to rule out other known causes of pain.
 Facial pain can be a symptom of many conditions, such as sinus or ear infections, various types of headaches, and facial neuralgias (nerve-related facial pain).
-Ruling out these problems first helps in identifying TMJ disorders.Request an Appointment
+Ruling out these problems first helps in identifying TMJ disorders.Book a TMJ Treatment Appointment